Share:

 Higher customer retention

 Software with embedded finance services is more convenient and, therefore, more likely to keep customers.
-Besides, the revenue from financial services enhances customer monetization while increasing the customer lifetime value.
+Besides, the revenue from financial services enhances customer monetization while increasing the customer's lifetime value.
 After being acquired, customers stay with you much longer and return to your company to order something again.
 This way, by embedding financial capabilities, you make your platform more profitable.

 Increased attach rates

-Personalization is one of the must-haves of embedded finance products.
+Personalization in banking is one of the must-haves of embedded finance products.
 The software collects information about user activity and preferences in real-time to tailor the experience based on this data.
 As a result, the customer may get a recommendation to buy an add-on when they would benefit from it most.
 Such offers boost attach rates while feeling native and relevant to consumers.

 Competitive edge